Wisteria eclair

 Papillon aux raisins

-Place in a bowl, cover and leave to rise for 45 minutes at room temperature.
+Place in a bowl, filter and leave to grow for 45 minutes at room temperature.

-Deaerate the dough and flatten with your hands to form a rectangle.
+After 45 minutes, degas the dough and flatten it with your hands to form a rectangle.
 Place in a cool place to firm up.

-Soften the 125g butter and shape into a rectangle (1/2 the size of the dough).
+Soften the 125g of butter and form a rectangle (1/2 the size of the pastry).
+If you don’t have kneading butter, you can use AOP Poitou Charentes butter.

-On a lightly floured work surface, roll out the dough into a rectangle and place the butter in the middle.
-Cover both ends of the rectangle, without overlapping.
+On a lightly floured work surface, roll out the pastry into a rectangle and place the butter in the middle.
+Be careful, the butter should be at a temperature of between 12 and 15°C and the tempera at between 6 and 8°C. Cover both ends of the pastry with the butter, without overlapping.

 Papillon aux raisins